-To some critics, Inkster came to see himself during his time as Commissioner (1987-1994) as an actual Deputy Minister, rather than merely of Deputy Minister rank.
-He partied with Ministers and saw his alliances and perhaps future aspirations linked more closely to the type of people who populate the upper echelons of the political and international social classes rather than among police officers-even senior police officers.
+To some critics, Inkster came to see himself during his time as Commissioner (1987-1994) as an actual Deputy Minister, rather than of Deputy Minister rank.
+He was politically sophisticated and moved easily among the type of people who populate the upper echelons of the political and international social classes rather than among police officers-even senior police officers.
 Palango quotes Inkster's response to accusations that the RCMP was becoming too political and too open to political interference: